-ipv6 nd snooping This command sets the maximum number of address entries in the dynamic user binding table which can be bound to a port.
+ipv6 nd snooping max-binding binding table which can be bound to a port.
 Use the no form to restore the default setting.

 ipv6 nd snooping max-binding max-bindings

 no ipv6 nd snooping max-binding

 max-bindings - The maximum number of address entries in the dynamic user binding table which can be bound to a port.
 (Range: 1-5)